Sorority Girl

 Sorority Girl (also known as Sorority House or The Bad One) is a 1957 film noir exploitation film directed by Roger Corman.
 It stars Susan Cabot as Sabra, a sociopath who plays a very disruptive role in a sorority, with Barboura Morris, Dick Miller and June Kenney.
 It was released by American International Pictures as a double feature with Motorcycle Gang.

 In England, it was known as The Bad One.
 The film was remade in 1994 as Confessions of a Sorority Girl.

 Plot

-A spoiled rich girl named Sabra Tanner (who feels ignored by her rich mother) teases and harasses her college schoolmates even though she does not know why she wants to hurt all the people around her.
-Her sociopathic antics bring bad consequences for her when her actions drive one of her classmates to suicide.
+A spoiled rich girl named Sabra Tanner, who feels ignored by her rich mother, teases and harasses her college schoolmates even though she does not know why she wants to hurt all the people around her.
+Her sociopathic antics bring bad consequences for her when her actions drive one of her classmates to attempt suicide.
 Realizing she is completely ostracized, Sabra walks into the ocean to drown herself.